 this information to know which cards are coming up next.

-Ivey admits to “reading” the cards, but claims the edge sorting doesn’t make him a cheat but rather, and “advantage player.”
+Ivey admits to “reading” the cards, but claimed the edge sorting doesn’t make him a cheat but rather, and “advantage player.”

-For their part, Crockfords said Ivey “operated a scam” and has thus far refused to pay the popular poker pro his money.
+For their part, Crockfords said Ivey “operated a scam” and refused to pay the popular poker pro his money.

-Crockfords has given back Ivey’s original $1.3 million dollar buy-in, transferring the funds to Ivey’s bank account, but considering he won over $12 million, what amounts to a ten-cents-on-the-dollar payout isn’t going to satisfy an experienced high stakes gambler like Ivey.
+Crockfords has given back Ivey’s original $1.3 million dollar buy-in, transferring the funds to Ivey’s bank account, but considering he won over $10 million, what amounts to less than a 15-cents-on-the-dollar payout wasn’t going to satisfy an experienced high stakes gambler like Ivey.
 In May of 2013, he and his lawyers sued the London casino in attempt to force them to pay what they consider to be Ivey’s legitimately-won earnings.
 In a statement, Ivey wrote: